 Pets who are affected by fleas, ticks, and mosquitos may spend a lot of time scratching one area or expressing physical discomfort, like shaking his or her head or lick or rub his or her paws.
 Watch your pet for these behaviors, so you can get your pet treatment for fleas or ticks if your pet should be affected.

 At the Animal Health Group, our Bayonne and Staten Island veterinarian team believe in the basic idea that disease prevention is easier, less expensive, and far less stressful to deal with that disease treatment.
-That’s why we’re strong proponents of maintaining a proper flea and tick prevention routine all throughout the year–no matter the season.
+That’s why we’re strong proponents of maintaining a proper flea and tick prevention routine all through the year–no matter the season.

-Common Pet Diseases & Illnesses Spread By Fleas, Ticks & Other Parasites
+Common Pet Diseases & Illnesses Spread by Fleas, Ticks & Other Parasites

 All creatures in your community–including wildlife, your pets, even you and your family members–are potentially at risk for flea and tick-borne illnesses.
 Many of these are transmissible from animal to animal, as well–and in some cases even animal to human.